FernandoVSF/Pewlett-Hackard-Analysis/README.md

     - Code:

       SELECT COUNT(me.emp_no), me.title
-      FROM mentorship_elegibility as me
+      FROM mentorship_elegibility AS me
-      GROUP BY me.title;
+      GROUP BY me.title

       SELECT COUNT(me.emp_no)
-      FROM mentorship_elegibility as me;
+      FROM mentorship_elegibility AS me